H4NM/PythonProjects/README.md

 Downsides: Collects all security events, including successful logons.
 This might not be preferred, unless you really like photos of yourself.

 ### FileAndFlag.py
 In some flag challenges, flags are hidden as human readable strings in the file.
 With the suitable unix command 'strings', such a flag can easily be retrieved.
 However, on a Windows system, it's not always as easy to retrieve the strings.
-This python script provides information regarding any file, and if the file contains any string with the keywords (flag/FLAG/ctf etc..), or has a simple hidden steganography message, it shows it.
+This python script provides information regarding any file, and if the file contains any string with the keywords (flag/FLAG/ctf etc..), or has a simple hidden steganography message, it reveals it.
+Script file takes the name of the file to be investigated as argument.

 ### BrowserHistory.py
 Retrieves browser history from Firefox and Chrome and enables a printing report of the